rileypsmith/DNN-stock-trader/README.md

 A second approach is to discretize stock returns over some fixed time horizon and turn the sequence modeling task into a classificaiton task: in this case, the LSTM ingests historical prices and tries to predict which "bin" the stock returns will fall into over the following 'n' days.
 For this analysis, five bins are used, corresponding to stock returns in $(-\inf, -0.03],(-0.03,-0.01],(-0.01,0.01],(0.01,0.03],(0.03,\inf)$.
 The time horizon over which returns are predicted can be anything, but we will compare results for 5 days in the future and 30 days in the future.

+For training, a different loss function is required than the auto-regressive approach since this approach is more of a classification task.
+In general, cross-entropy loss is useful for classification tasks, but standard sparse categorical crossentropy assumes there is no relation between neighboring classes (e.g. dog vs cat--the fact that they may be classes 0 and 1 is irrelevant).
+In our case, however, neighboring classes are more similar than distance classes.
+If a stock actually returns 4% and is predicted to return 2%, this is much better than if it is predicted to return -2%.
+To capture this, a custom loss function is used that first creates a target vector for each class that is not a one-hot
+vector: instead, it contains the highest value for the correct class but decays exponentially as class index moves away from this point.
+Target vectors are normalized to they sum to 1, i.e. so they encode a probability distribution over classes.
+The final output of the network (a softmax layer) is then compared to this target vector via cross-entropy And the loss is as follows:

+$L=-1 * \mathlarger{\sum}_i t_i ln(p_i)$, where $t$ is the target vector, $p$ is
+the predicted probability vector, and $i$ ranges over the classes.

-This approach fairs somewhat better than the auto-regressive approach, but is still a terrible basis for trading.
+The classification approach fairs somewhat better than the auto-regressive approach, but is still a terrible basis for trading.